Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Research methodology

 Priority comes from either the bug's assignee or the project lead.
 Generally, the bugs are triaged based on their priority, where P1 refers to the most significant bugs, whereas P5 corresponds to the least important bugs.
 The priority of bugs may change during the bug resolution process.
 For instance, when a developer observes that a bug takes excessive time to be solved, they assign a lower priority and start working on another one.
 We note that in Mozilla, 78.6\% of the bugs are not assigned a priority level; on the other hand, in Eclipse and LibreOffice, most of the bugs are assigned the medium level of P3, and the variation in priority is negligible.
 These observations are consistent with previous studies claiming that both ``priority'' and ``severity'' are unreliable factors~\citep{Shirin2020}.

-Also, the person who reports a bug (i.e., reporter) sets the severity to reflect how much it affects the user.
+The person who reports a bug (i.e., reporter) usually sets the severity to reflect how much it affects the user.
 To some extent, the reporter could overestimate this severity, and thus, it might need a revision from a developer.
 If users continually report bugs while assigning incorrect severity, they will damage their reputation and, in the long run, get less attention.
 Therefore, it is likely that a new user may tend to set the highest possible severity and make the severity level subjective.
 Bugzilla has a limit of ``Normal'' severity level for regular users, and the higher severity can be assigned only by contributors, developers, leaders, or admins.

-Furthermore, the severity differentiates between a bug and an enhancement report.
+The severity information is also used to differentiate between a bug and an enhancement report.
 Not all severity levels are accessible to regular users.
 Table~\ref{tab:bug_info} indicates that most of the bugs receive the ``Normal'' severity, the highest accessible level for ordinary users.
 Lastly, the number of comments below a bug report is an indicator of the engagement of users or developers in the bug solving process.
 The bug triage relies upon the bug comments; however, some noisy comments may affect this value~\citep{Xuan2012}.
 Therefore, we do not use the number of comments in our prioritization or triage tasks.